How would you describe California Out of the Box?

 Can I use charter funds to purchase curriculum?

 Yes.
-We are an approved product vendor with Inspire, Sage Oak, Sky Mountain, iLead, Excel Academy, South Sutter, and Ocean Grove.
-If you do not see your charter listed, contact your ES to get us added.
+We are an approved product vendor with a number of California charter schools; click here to see the list.
+If you do not see your charter listed, contact your ES to get us added!
 We respond quickly so that you are able to use charter funds to purchase our curriculum.
-If you see your charter listed, click here for charter instructions.
+Charter families, click here for PO instructions.